25prabhu10/notes/docs/Concepts/Web/RESTful_Web_Services.md

 ### HTTP Semantics

-Considerations for designing an API that conforms to the HTTP specification.
+Considerations for designing an API that conforms to the HTTP specification

 #### Media Types

 - Format specification + Parsing rules
 - `Content-Type`: header in a request or response specifies the format of the representation
-- If the server doesn't support the media type, it should **return HTTP status code 415** (Unsupported Media Type).
+- If the server doesn't support the media type, it should **return HTTP status code 415** (Unsupported Media Type)
 - JSON: `application/json`
 - XML: `application/xml`
 - `application/ion+json`, `application/ion+json;v=2`